ahamlinman/zeroimage/README.md

 It can produce single-layer `FROM scratch`-style images, or extend an existing base image to include your program, without ever touching a full container runtime.

-**WARNING:** The zeroimage CLI is unstable, and subject to change.
-Be careful with any kind of automation around zeroimage.

 ### Why zeroimage?